Updated post as of May, 2022

 While container adoption can ease the development process and increase velocity, it also has the potential to increase an organization’s attack surface and make it susceptible to vulnerabilities.
 With developers now using both proprietary and open source components in their container environments, visibility into software containers and their dependencies is paramount to securing Docker images and ultimately avoid data breaches.

-In this blog post, we’ll show you how you can easily get started generating SBOMs and analyzing them for vulnerabilities using the open source projects Syft and Grype, maintained by Anchore.
+In this blog post, we’ll show you how you can easily get started generating docker SBOMs and analyzing them for vulnerabilities using the open source projects Syft and Grype, maintained by Anchore.

 Shifting Docker Image Security Left